Notice of Acceptance

 9. Pre-Pharmacy Requirements.

-BA / BS Degrees must be completed no later than July 1st of the year you wish to begin attending the College of Pharmacy.
+A Bachelor’s Degree is not required to apply to University of Utah’s College of Pharmacy.
+Applicants are required to complete general education requirements, as well as prerequisite courses.
+Applicants can choose to complete their bachelor’s degree, but it must be completed no later than July 1st of the year they wish to begin attending the College of Pharmacy.
 The Admissions Committee strongly recommends applicants complete their bachelor's degrees prior to admission.
-The minimum GPA for applicants with a bachelor’s degree is 3.0; the average GPA of the past incoming classes has been 3.5.
-A GPA will be calculated by the College of Pharmacy using only the prerequisite course below.
+The minimum overall GPA required for applicants to be considered for admission to the program is 3.0; the average GPA of the past incoming classes has been 3.5.
+Additionally, a GPA will be calculated by the College of Pharmacy using only the prerequisite courses listed in the following link: http://pharmacy.utah.edu/student-information/pharmd-applicant/prerx.php .
+The minimum prerequisite GPA required to apply is 2.8; the average GPA for the past incoming classes has been 3.5.

 Notice of AcceptanceAdmission to the Doctor of Pharmacy Program is highly selective and competitive.
 Outstanding students may be considered for early assurance, provided the applicant submits a completed application through PharmCAS no later than October 3rd, 2017.
 The College of Pharmacy will contact you if you have been selected for an early interview.